CheryA1226/CherylA1226/README.md

-### Hi im Cheryl
+### Hi I'm Cheryl

-- im a stdent at lakeVille memorial Highschool
+- I'm a stdent at lakeVille memorial Highschool

 - I'm currently learning how to code in python